huaweicloud/terraform-provider-huaweicloud/docs/resources/dc_virtual_interface.md

   interface belongs.
   Changing this will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the virtual interface.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: